-Lockdown has been a challenging time but Aisling says that Ben has tried to stay positive and understand the need to stay at home.
-When he is missing his pals or feeling overwhelmed, Aisling helps Ben express his feelings with massage stories.
+Lockdown was a challenging time but Aisling says that Ben tried to stay positive and understand the need to stay at home.
+When he was missing his pals or feeling overwhelmed, Aisling helped Ben express his feelings with massage stories.
 “It is a wonderful way to communicate – so simple and natural,” says Aisling, “We are both great fans of the Story Massage Programme.
 And I look forward to sharing some of Ben’s stories.
 He is so thrilled with this Junior Best Practice Award!”

 More about the Story Massage Programme

 The Story Massage Programme combines the benefits of positive touch with the creativity of storytelling.
 Ten massage strokes form the basis of the programme.
 These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities – from babies to our elders.